LordSnoosh/SEIR2222/work/w11/d3/01-02-react-effect-and-ref-hooks/README.md

 ### Why is `useEffect` Necessary?

-The `useEffect` hook is necessary for Function Components to be able to perform side effects like those listed above at the proper time.
+The `useEffect` hook is necessary for Function Components to be able to perform side effects like those listed above at the **proper time**.

 But wait, you may be wondering then how we were able to make AJAX requests to sign up and log in without `useEffect`.

-The reason is that, in React, we are able to perform side effects in **event handlers** because the component has already been rendered (the function is done executing) and the DOM has stabilized.
+The reason is that, in React, we are able to perform side effects in **event handlers** because the component has already been rendered (the function is done executing) and the DOM has stabilized - there are no synchronization issues.

-This is exactly what `useEffect` enables, i.e., performing side effects immediately after a Function Component has finished rendering.
+Outside of event handlers, the `useEffect` hook enables us to perform side effects immediately after a Function Component has finished rendering.

 ### Example of the Timing/Synchronization Issue

 In the screenshot above you can see that `<NewOrderPage>` displays a list of menu items and categories.

-In SEI CAFE, the catalog of menu items is retrieved from the server via an AJAX request and saved in a state variable.
+In SEI CAFE, the catalog of menu **items** needs to be retrieved from the server via an AJAX request and saved in a state variable when the component is rendered for the first time.

-> FYI:  SEI CAFE does not retrieve categories via AJAX.
+> FYI:  SEI CAFE does not retrieve **categories** via AJAX.
 Instead, the categories are computed by reducing the array of menu items into an array of categories.
 This approach is not only more efficient than an AJAX request that results in a database query, it eliminates displaying any categories that might not have any menu items!

 Let's open **NewOrderPage.jsx** and consider the following pseudocode to accomplish our goal: